Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Introduction

 Given an admissible Hermitian-Yang-Mills connection $A$, a natural and interesting question is to study the behavior of $A$ near a singular point $x\in S$.
 In this paper, we will always restrict to the special case when $S$ is discrete.
 This is largely due to technical reasons and we certainly hope this assumption will be removed in the future.
-So without loss of generality, we may assume that $X$ is the unit ball $B=\{|z|<1\}$ in $\C^n$ endowed with the standard K\"ahler form $\omega_0$, and $S=\{0\}$.
+So without loss of generality, we may assume that $X$ is the unit ball $B=\{|z|<1\}$ in $\C^n$, and $S=\{0\}$.
 We also always assume $n\geq 3$ in this paper, since the singularity is removable if $n\leq 2$.
 By the monotonicity formula of Price \cite{Price}, there exist \emph{tangent cones} of $A$ at $0$.
 These are obtained by pulling back the connection $A$ via dilations $z\mapsto \lambda z$ and then taking all possible Uhlenbeck limits as $\lambda\rightarrow 0$. (see Section \ref{Tangent Cones}.)
-It is proved by Tian in \cite{Tian} that any such limit $A_\infty$ is an admissible Hermitian-Yang-Mills connection on $(\C^n, \omega_0)$ with vanishing Einstein constant, hence it defines a reflexive sheaf on $\C^n$, which we denote by $\E_\infty$.
+It is proved by Tian in \cite{Tian} that any such limit $A_\infty$ is an admissible Hermitian-Yang-Mills connection on $(\C^n, \omega_0)$ (here $\omega_0$ is the flat metric on $\C^n$) with vanishing Einstein constant, hence it defines a reflexive sheaf on $\C^n$, which we denote by $\E_\infty$.
 Notice however, the \emph{uniqueness} of tangent cones is not a priori guaranteed, as in many other geometric analytic problems.

 Our goal in this paper is to study the algebro-geometric meaning of the tangent cones in terms of the sheaf $\mathcal E$.
 To state the main result, we recall that given a torsion free coherent sheaf $\mathcal F$ over $\C\P^{n-1}$, one can define a \emph{Harder-Narasimhan-Seshadri filtration} of subsheaves (c.f. \cite{Kobayashi})